Dr. Walker Ladd is an educator, researcher, and author.

 Her first book, “Transformed by Postpartum Depression: Women’s Stories of Trauma and Growth” (Praeclarus, 2015), was based on her grounded theory study of the transformative nature of perinatal mood and anxiety disorders.
-Dr. Ladd recently completed a constructivist grounded theory study of the stigma of mental illness for new mothers diagnosed with a bipolar disorder.
+The second edition of this book will be published in Fall, 2020.
+Click here for more information.

-Dr. Ladd is currently working on several research projects, including a second edition of Transformed by PPD, When PPD Grows Up an interpretive phenomenological exploration of how mothers remember and make meaning out of the experience of a perinatal mood or anxiety disorder later in life, and a heuristic inquiry of the experience of empty nest syndrome.
+Dr. Ladd is currently working on several research projects, including an interpretive phenomenological analysis exploring how mothers remember and make meaning out of the experience of a perinatal mood or anxiety disorder later in life, and a hermeneutic phenomenological study of the experience of empty nest syndrome.

 Walker lives in Los Angeles, and is Faculty in the Department of Research for Saybrook University.

 - May, 2020: The Well: A Mother’s Journey – Transformation with Dr. Walker Ladd with Teanna Diggs https://www.buzzsprout.com/1028407/3684433-transformation-with-dr-walker-ladd

 For more information on Postpartum Wellness Counseling for Moms, click here.

 - April, 2020 Saybrook University Podcast: Graduate School as a Force of Change in the Age of COVID-19